 (2) Audio and/or video recordings of sessions must be requested at the beginning of a session and are made in order to ease the workload and solely for the purpose of preparing the minutes, provided that no person present raises an objection.
-The recordings may not be made available to third parties and must be deleted once a decision has been taken on the respective minutes.
+The recordings may not be made available to third parties and must be deleted once a resolution has been passed on the respective minutes.

-(3) The minutes shall be signed by the chairperson and the person keeping the minutes and shall be sent to the members and the permanent respondents in written form or electronically within two weeks.
+(3) The minutes shall be signed by the chairperson and the person keeping the minutes and shall be sent to the members and the permanent respondents within two weeks.

-(4) Objections to the minutes shall be submitted in writing to the chairperson within two weeks of the date of transmission; members and permanent respondents who were present at the session shall be entitled to raise objections.
+(4) Objections to the minutes shall be submitted in writing to the chairperson within two weeks of the date of transmission specifying a proposal for the formulation of the correction.
+Members and permanent respondents who were present at the session shall be entitled to raise objections.
 If no objection is raised within two weeks, the minutes shall be deemed approved.
-After this deadline, an anonymised abridged version of the minutes (documenting the resolutions) may be published on the internal website of the Senate.
+If no objection is raised within the deadline or if the minutes are approved at the next session (cf. § 5), a version of the minutes conforming to the confidentiality requirements pursuant to § 21 may be published on the Intranet site of the Senate.

 (5) An objection to the minutes submitted in due time shall be dealt with at the next session.

-(6) The original minutes shall be kept by the chairperson together with any supporting documents and, if necessary, handed over to the successor in office.
+(6) The original minutes shall be kept by the chairperson together with any supporting documents and handed over to the successor in office.
 The chairperson shall be responsible for the archiving of the minutes.

 § 18.
 Resignation or removal of the chairperson and the vice-chairperson(s)

 (1) The (vice-) chairperson may resign from the function.
-The chairperson shall tender her/his resignation to the vice-chairpersons (the vice-chairpersons shall tender their resignation to the chairperson), and a new election shall be held without delay to fill the vacancy.
+The chairperson shall tender her/his resignation to the vice-chairpersons (the vice-chairpersons shall tender their resignation to the chairperson), and a new election shall be held without delay in the next session to fill the vacancy, provided no resolution is passed to dispense with the filling of the vacant function.
 Until the election of a new chairperson, the first vice-chairperson shall take over the duties of the outgoing chairperson.

 (2) The Senate is responsible for the removal of the chairperson or a vice-chairperson before the end of the term of office.
 In this context, proxy voting is inadmissible.
 The resolution on the removal from office is passed by a two-thirds majority.
-Following the removal from office, the election of a new chairperson or vice-chairperson must be held at the earliest opportunity.
+With regard to the reappointment, paragraph (1) shall apply mutatis mutandis.

-(3) The motion for removal may be made by a member, if the (vice-) chairperson has committed a gross breach or neglect of her/his duties or is no longer able to perform her/his duties and the motion to this effect was already included in the agenda when the meeting was convened.
+(3) The motion for removal may be made provided that the motion to this effect was already included in the agenda when the meeting was convened.

-Proposals concerning the Statutes must be brought to the attention of all members in writing at least two weeks prior to the passing of a resolution.
+Proposals concerning the Statute must be brought to the attention of all members in writing at least two weeks before the resolution is adopted.

 § 20.
 Amendments to the Rules of Procedure